How does Minnesota boat insurance work?

 Optional boat coverages

 Comprehensive and collision will likely be required by your lender if you're financing your boat.
 Comprehensive covers the cost to replace or repair your boat for events outside of your control, such as your boat sinking, or even vandalism.
 If you store your boat during the off-season, comprehensive coverage will still protect it from unexpected damage, such as a tree branch falling on it.
 Collision coverage protects against damages caused by running into another object, whether it's a submerged obstacle in the water or another boat.
+Learn more about comprehensive and collision coverage for boats.

 Sign & Glide® towing assistance† will help if your boat is stuck on the water by providing towing, jump starts, fuel delivery, and more.